-- Live Camera provides a user-friendly interface for creating, controlling and managing virtual cockpit, 2D cockpit, external aircraft, and world views. - Live Camera provides a user-friendly interface for creating, controlling and managing multiple windowed views providing greater flexibility and support to cockpit builders and all systems equipped with multi-screened computers. - Live Camera stores separate sizes and positions for all docked and undocked Windowed views, allowing the user to save different preferred window position and sizes. - Live Camera creates, controls and manages all views from the 'flying' server system, with live view adjustment for each of your client system cameras. - Live Camera allows joystick buttons and keyboard key sequences to be assigned to individual or multiple views.
-Live Camera does not require you to make any changes to the control assignments. - Live Camera enables default views to be specified facilitating the use of multiple screens or the creation of panoramic views over networked systems. - Live Camera provides both coarse and fine zoom control for all camera view types. - Live Camera gives full control over Dynamic Head Movements all based on real-life 3D accelerometer readings. - Live Camera supports Automatic Head Movements to assist the pilot whilst taxiing and banking in a turn (disabled when using TrackIR). - Camera Import and Export options are included.
+- Live Camera provides a user-friendly interface for creating, controlling and managing Virtual Cockpit, 2D Cockpit, External Aircraft, Runway, Spot, Locked Spot, FlyBy, Top-Down, Nearest Tower, Observer and World Views. - Live Camera provides a user-friendly interface for creating, controlling and managing multiple windowed views providing greater flexibility and support to cockpit builders and all systems equipped with multi-screened computers. - Live Camera stores separate sizes and positions for all docked and undocked Windowed views, allowing the user to save different preferred window position and sizes. - Live Camera creates, controls and manages all views from the 'flying' server system, with live view adjustment for each of your client system cameras. - Live Camera allows joystick buttons and keyboard key sequences to be assigned to individual or multiple views.
+Live Camera does not require you to make any changes to the control assignments. - Live Camera enables default views to be specified facilitating the use of multiple screens or the creation of panoramic views over networked systems. - Live Camera provides both coarse and fine zoom control for camera view types. - Live Camera gives full control over Dynamic Head Movements all based on real-life 3D accelerometer readings. - Live Camera supports Automatic Head Movements to assist the pilot whilst taxiing and banking in a turn (disabled when using TrackIR). - Camera Import and Export options are included.
 User Camera Definition Files (CDFs) are available on our Downloads page for import. - Import, create or export Camera Panning Sequences which can be assigned to a shortcut button/key or camera views.